diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

 cef75dcb9311  docker.io/selenium/standalone-chrome:latest            /opt/bin/entry_po...
 13 minutes ago  Up 13 minutes  0.0.0.0:8080->8080/tcp, 0.0.0.0:10051->10051/tcp, 0.0.0.0:1162->162/udp  zabbix70-selenium         577719cbbaf4  zabbix70pod
 ```

-> _**Note that the Pod was created under a non-privileged user (`~`) and all data is stored in the user's home directory.**_
+> _**Note that the Pod was created under a non-privileged user (`$`) and all data is stored in the user's home directory.**_

 <BR>

-The Zabbix Frontend should be accessible at `http://host.ip:8080`. \
+In this test, the Zabbix Frontend is accessible at `http://192.168.7.102:8080`. \
 The default user and password are `Admin` and `zabbix` respectively.

-You can also create multiple pods for different versions of Zabbix on the same system.
+\* You can also create multiple pods for different versions of Zabbix on the same host.
 Note, however, that each pod should use a different set of binded ports.
 These should be configured in the script variable set.

 <BR>